WrightGroupSRI/cathy/README.md

 - the peak locations
 - stats on the peaks and SNRs

+The "legacy header" options are only for older recordings.

 ### reconDirs
 Reconstructs projection files in batch mode - this will find projection files given a pattern within subdirectories of the current directory and optionally:
 - save projection plots from each projection recording